johnbumgarner/newspaper3_usage_overview/README.md

 ```

 <p align="justify">
-The publish_date and keywords related to this Wall Street Journal article are located in mutiple meta tags and can be extracted by <i>Newspaper3k</i> using
+The published date and keywords related to this Wall Street Journal article are located in mutiple meta tags and can be extracted by <i>Newspaper3k</i> using
-<i>article.meta_data.</i>  Addtional article data elements, such as authors, title and article summary are also located within the meta tags used by the Wall Street Journal.
+<i>article.meta_data.</i>  Addtional article data elements, such as authors, title and article summary are also located within the meta tags section used by the Wall Street Journal.
 </p>

 ```python